How to find the Friends Meeting House in Cheltenham

 may be better-known than the Meeting House itself.

-The Meeting House is adjacent to the multi-storey Millennium Flats (built
+The Meeting House is adjacent to the multi-storey Millennium Plaza Flats (built

 on the site of the former Millennium Restaurant),

-and across the road are Blockbuster video rentals,
+and across the dual-carrigeway road are M (Morrisons) Local,

 Click here to view a map of the Cheltenham area,